-In VCAL almost all subjects are predetermined.
-However, students have the opportunity to focus their learning based on their areas of interest through practical based learning activities, VET Courses and industry specific work placements.
+In the VCE VM students have the opportunity to focus their learning based on their areas of interest through practical based learning activities, VET Courses and industry specific work placements.

 Some students will have a definite Career and/or Course in mind.
 These students need to check what the prerequisites are for entry into that course at each of the institutions that offer that course.
 Students can do this by reading: